-- Regulating mood and cognitive functioning.
+- Regulating mood and cognitive functions.

 Also Read: Plant Growth Regulators

+Several hormonal diseases arise when the endocrine glands malfunctions.
 Common hormonal issues are associated with hypothalamus, adrenal and pituitary glands.
 An increase or decrease in the secretion of these hormones can severely affect growth, metabolism and development.

 Diseases such as hyperthyroidism, osteoporosis, and diabetes are caused due to hormonal imbalance.
 The factors responsible for hormonal diseases can be genetic, environmental, or related to diet.

-Also Read: Feedback Mechanism of Hormones
+- Feedback Mechanism of Hormones

 - Mechanism of Hormone Action